ansible/ansible/docsite/latest/rst/glossary.rst

 SSH (Native)
 ++++++++++++

-Ansible by default uses Paramiko.
-Native openssh is specified with "-c ssh" (or a config file, or a directive in the playbook) and can be useful if wanting to login via Kerberized SSH or use SSH jump hosts, etc.  Using a client that supports ControlMaster and ControlPersist is recommended for maximum performance -- if you don't have that and don't need Kerberos, jump hosts, or other features, paramiko (the default) is a fine choice.
+Native openssh as an Ansible tranpsort is specified with "-c ssh" (or a config file, or a directive in the playbook) and can be useful if wanting to login via Kerberized SSH or use SSH jump hosts, etc.  In 1.2.1, 'ssh' will be used if the OpenSSH on the control machine is sufficiently new, by default.
+Previously Ansible selected 'paramiko' as a default.
+Using a client that supports ControlMaster and ControlPersist is recommended for maximum performance -- if you don't have that and don't need Kerberos, jump hosts, or other features, paramiko (the default) is a good choice.
 Ansible will warn you if it doesn't detect ControlMaster/ControlPersist capability.

 Tags
 ++++